ayesha-offical/first-repository-on-github/README.md

 # first-repository-on-github
-this is my first repository
+In this repository i solve 45 assingment with typescript and nodejs